 - Splashaway Bay aqua park for kids

-Most of these activities are complimentary, although Royal Caribbean does charge for some.
+Most of these activities are completely free to do on Odyssey of the Seas, although Royal Caribbean does charge for some.

 You can book certain signature activities ahead of time, either before your cruise on the Royal Caribbean cruise planner website, or via the Royal Caribbean app once you are onboard the ship.